Unclaimed (2013 film): Post-release

 On May 1, 2013, a day after the film's premiere, The Independent reported that a memo based on a 2009 report from the Defense Prisoner of War/Missing Personnel Office (DPMO) said that the man who claimed to be Robertson was actually Dang Tan Ngoc, "a 76-year-old Vietnamese citizen of French origin who has a history of pretending to be US army veterans".
 The memo said Ngoc came to the attention of the U.S. military in 2006 due to his claim of being Robertson.
 Ngoc withdrew his claim at the time, but he made the claim once again in 2008.
 He was taken to the U.S. embassy in Cambodia to be fingerprinted, and his fingerprints did not match Robertson's on record.
 The Independent said, "Reports suggest Ngoc could have been impersonating Sgt Robertson since around 1982, with some Vietnam War veterans saying he could have possibly conned veteran groups out of thousands of pounds over the last 30 years."
 According to the newspaper, in 1991, Paramilitary Operations Officer Billy Waugh led an investigative team to Ngoc and was able to retrieve his DNA.
 The Toronto Star reported members of the surviving family said they never submitted DNA samples.
 A DPMO statement, quoted by Soldier of Fortune magazine, indicates "...mitochondrial DNA sequences from the hair samples obtained were compared to family reference samples taken from Robertson’s brother and one of his sisters."

-In response to the controversy, the GI Film Festival, which exhibited Unclaimed after the Toronto premier, posted a disclaimer on its site.
+In response to the controversy, the GI Film Festival, which exhibited Unclaimed after the Toronto premiere, posted a disclaimer on its site.

 Director's view

 When Jorgensen was asked by the Toronto Star if he believed the man's identity, he replied, "It does not matter what I think.
 There's no doubt in the family."
-Jorgensen did confirm to Maclean's magazine, however, he believes "the circumstantial evidence strongly indicates this man is John Hartley Robertson."
+Jorgensen affirmed to Maclean's magazine that he believes "the circumstantial evidence strongly indicates this man is John Hartley Robertson."
+In an interview with Stars and Stripes, Jorgensen argued that people should not focus on the failed DNA test, and that an isotope test conducted on Ngoc's last remaining tooth suggests Ngoc is likely an American.